sagemath/trac_to_gh/Issue 6145.md

 # Issue 6145: upgrade mpir to 1.1.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6145

 Original creator: was